onzfonz/comp227/src/content/1/en/part1a.md

 Please make sure that you add all files initially, as that will be the way you show your work and progress through the course.
 Please use an appropriate commit message when adding files to the repo.

+Remember that your files should all be white in color.

 Notice that in this part, there are more exercises besides those found below.